tonyredondo/ObjectInspector/README.md

 ## Usage

-Given the following kind of class, the object inspector can help you to Get, Set or Invoke members of the object instance:
+Given the following class with private members, the object inspector can help you to Get, Set or Invoke members of the object instance:
 ```cs
 namespace OtherAssembly
 {